saltynexus/saltynexus.github.io/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: Nexus
-description: Friends and colleagues contributing to this site.
+description: |
+  Below I've included a list of individuals who have contributed on this webpage.
 nav: false
 nav_order: 7